HenkKalkwater/fitmetersync/README.md

 # Fit Meter Sync

+> **Warning**
+> This software is not ready for use yet.
+It is a non-functional prototype at most.
+> I am not responsible for data loss, bricked 3DSs, dead SD cards, your cat being lost,
+> or a thermonuclear crisis.

 This tool syncs your 3DS step meter with the Fit Meter via the IR port of the 3DS.

 # Contributing